ArtemSoftware/Encoder/README.md

 # Encryptor / Renamed cipherstor
 ArtemSoftware Project

 This project is done by Artem Kalinovskiy.
-Cipherstor is a multifunctional app used to encrypt and decrypt data.
+Encryptor is a multifunctional app used to encrypt and decrypt data.
 It has got a lot of encryption algorythms.

 Encryption Algorythms: